aabiji/aabiji.github.io/posts/noise.md

 ```

 To actually hear the noise, the samples need to be written to an audio file.
-Of course, it's be nice to listen to it, so we'll write the noise to
 Here, we'll just write to a [wav file](https://www.hydrogen18.com/blog/joys-of-writing-a-wav-file.html).
 ```cpp
 struct WavHeader